Photo-BurcinIkiz copy 2.jpg

 Burcin earned her B.Sc. in Biomedical Computation from Stanford University and her Ph.D. in Neurobiology from Columbia University.
 She holds two patents from her postdoctoral work and was awarded the Brunie Prize in Neural Stem Cell Research for her doctoral project.

-Committed to making science accessible for all, enhancing science education, and fostering diversity in STEM, Burcin volunteers with organizations that empower women scientists from underrepresented communities and enjoys participating in science outreach activities.
+Committed to making science accessible for all, enhancing science education, and fostering diversity in STEM, Burcin volunteers with organizations that empower scientists from underrepresented communities and enjoys participating in science outreach activities.

 I have no special talent.
 I am only passionately curious.